illtron3030/Challenge_20_REACT_Portfolio/README.md

 # Challenge_20_REACT_Portfolio

 This is my attempt to create a portfolio page using React and Tailwind.
 It is not finished.
+I ran into a bunch of errors and was not able to resolve them in time.

 # Table of Contents